April 11, 2026 • 6 min read

-How to Delete Recently Deleted Photos on iPhone (And Free Space Right Away)
+How to Delete Recently Deleted Photos on iPhone (Delete All Safely)

-If you deleted photos but your storage still looks full, you are usually one step away from real space recovery.
+If you deleted photos but your storage still looks full, you are usually one step away from real space recovery: you still need to delete Recently Deleted photos on iPhone permanently.

 On iPhone, deleted photos move to Recently Deleted first.
 That safety net is useful, but it also means storage may not drop right away.

-Quick answer: To delete Recently Deleted photos on iPhone, open Photos -> Albums -> Recently Deleted, unlock the album, tap Select, then choose Delete All (or delete specific items).
-If you need space immediately, this is the step that usually releases it.
+Quick answer: To delete Recently Deleted photos on iPhone, open Photos, tap Collections, swipe up to Utilities, open Recently Deleted, unlock the album, tap Select, then choose Delete All or delete specific items.
+If you need storage back immediately, emptying Recently Deleted is the step that usually releases it.

-How to delete Recently Deleted photos on iPhone in 5 steps
+How to delete all Recently Deleted photos on iPhone permanently

-- Authenticate with Face ID, Touch ID, or passcode.
+- Tap View Album if prompted, then authenticate with Face ID, Touch ID, or passcode.

 - Confirm deletion and recheck Settings -> General -> iPhone Storage after a short refresh.